lrodrigues067/Merge---edgar-/README.md

 write.csv(f,"f")

-#Merging the datasets of companys that have a 10-k report starting with the latter G
+#Merging the datasets of companys that have a 10-k report starting with the latter G - ok
 G = rbind(galp, gan) %>%
   rbind(gap) %>%
   rbind(gas_natural) %>%